 The course will conclude with the presentation of some of the instructor’s recent experience in forecasting and financial decision making, and with the opportunity for students to put forward current problems in research and decision making and see how they might be addressed by contemporary methods of Bayesian analysis.

-(Reference is to chapters and sections in the required text.)
+Content and topics (Reference is to chapters and sections in the required text.)

 Monday, May 15 (morning) Chapter 1